paulofpimenta/gender_classifer/README.md

 The applicaion is fully dockeried into a container.
 The docker compose file defines tree images: Web (Node.js and React), API (FastApi with nginx as a reverse proxy), and Certbot for certifications.

 Certicates expires in every three months and will be renewed if the docker compose runs again.
-There are was, however, to automatize certboot renew via crontab scripts.
+There are, however, some ways automatize certboot renew via crontab scripts.

 2.2.
 Model